ethereum/EIPs/EIPS/eip-pbmrc1.md

 - Signing messages off-chain and having a contract that requires that signature before executing a function is a useful technique.
 However, the same signature can be exploited by malicious actors to execute a function multiple times.
 This can be harmful if the signer's intention was to approve a transaction once.
 To prevent signature replay, messages should be signed with nonce and address of the contract.

 - Malicious users may attempt to:

   - Double spend through reentrancy.
   - clone existing PBM Tokens to perform double-spending;
-  - create invalid PBM Token with no underlying Spot Token; or
+  - create invalid PBM Token with no underlying sovToken; or
   - falsifying the face value of PBM token through wrapping of fraudulent/invalid/worthless Spot Tokens.

 - For consistency, when the contract is suspended or a user's token transfer is restricted due to suspected fraudulent activity or erroneous transfers, corresponding restrictions **MUST** be applied to the user's unwrap requests for the PBM Token.